Aloso/lexical-sort/README.md

 This is a library to compare and sort strings (or file paths) **lexicographically**.
 This means that non-ASCII characters such as `á` or `ß` are treated like their closest ASCII character: `á` is treated as `a`, `ß` is treated as `ss`, etc.

-The comparison is case-insensitive.
+Lexical comparisons are case-insensitive.
 Alphanumeric characters are sorted after all other characters (punctuation, whitespace, special characters, emojis, ...).

 It is possible to enable **natural sorting**, which also handles ASCII numbers.
 For example, `50` is less than `100` with natural sorting turned on.
 It's also possible to skip characters that aren't alphanumeric, so e.g. `f-5` is next to `f5`.